 When Will My Guava Bear Fruit?

 Guava trees grow up to 26 feet (8 m.) in height.
-Cultivated trees are pruned back to 6-9 (2-3 m.) tall.
+Cultivated trees are pruned back to 6 to 9 (2-3 m.) tall.
 If a tree has not been pruned, it usually flowers in fall.
-If the tree has been pruned, the tree will blossom 10-12 weeks after pruning with white, 1 inch (2.5 cm.) flowers.
-The blossoms yield small round, oval or pear shaped fruits, or more accurately, berries.
-So whether or not your tree has been pruned decides when it blooms and when the guava tree begins fruiting.
+If the tree has been pruned, the tree will blossom 10 to 12 weeks after pruning with white, 1 inch (2.5 cm.) flowers.
+The blossoms yield small, round, oval or pear-shaped fruits, or more accurately, berries.
+So, whether or not your tree has been pruned decides when it blooms and when the guava tree begins fruiting.

-The period of time between flowering and ripening of the fruit is 20-28 weeks, depending on when the tree was pruned.
-Pruning isn’t the only factor which determines when guava trees fruit however.
+The period of time between flowering and ripening of the fruit is 20 to 28 weeks, depending on when the tree was pruned.
+Pruning isn’t the only factor which determines when guava trees fruit, however.
 Guava tree fruiting is dependent on the age of the tree as well.
 So how long until guava trees produce fruit?

 How Long Until Guava Trees Produce Fruit?

 Trees are more commonly propagated via cuttings and layering.
-In this case, guava tree fruiting should occur when the tree is 3-4 years of age.
-Trees may produce anywhere from 50-80 pounds (23-36 kg.) of fruit per tree per year.
-The largest fruit will be produced off vigorous shoots of 2-3 years of age.
+In this case, guava tree fruiting should occur when the tree is three or four years of age.
+Trees may produce anywhere from 50 to 80 pounds (23-36 kg.) of fruit per tree per year.
+The largest fruit will be produced off vigorous shoots of two or three years of age.